ibm-ecm/container-samples/operator/platform/ocp/install.md

    -l  Optional: Target a local registry
    ```

    The following example shows the input values in the command line on OCP 3.11.
+On OCP 4.2 the default docker registry is based on the host name, for example "default-route-openshift-image-registry.ibm.com".

    ```
    # scripts/loadimages.sh -p <PPA-ARCHIVE>.tgz -r docker-registry.default.svc:5000/my-project